Stake-governed tug-of-war and the biased infinity Laplacian: The big picture: the global saddle hope and the Poisson game

 with the right-hand formulas coinciding to specify $\val(1,\lambda,N,a,b)$ in the critical case $\lambda_1 =\lambda_c$, since $\tfrac{2 \lambda_c^2}{1 + \lambda_c + \lambda_c^2} = 1$.

 The saddle point $(\lambda S,S)$ in $(a,b) \mapsto \val(1,\lambda,N,a,b)$ predicted in~(\ref{e.altstake}) is not uniquely defined, because the denominator of the right-hand side differs according to whether Mina nominates $1$ or $S$ as her move.
 (This means that the second criticism, in Subsection~\ref{s.criticismtwo}, is valid.
 In fact, the criticism is valid in a strong sense, because, as we will see, Mina is motivated to nominate a move that leads to counter evolutions that are not $\lambda$-biased infinity harmonic walks in the sense of Definition~\ref{d.theta}.
 This broadens the ambiguity in the definition of the denominator in~(\ref{e.altstake}).)
-The two saddle point predictions for the $T$ graph are ($\lambda s,s)$ with $s = (1 + \lambda + \lambda^2)(2\lambda + 1)^{-1}(\lambda + 1)^{-1}$ and $(\lambda,1)$, corresponding to Mina's nominations of $S$ and $1$.
-The latter point is the go-for-broke location, where each player bids it all.
-Five normal form contour plots for the $T$ graph appear in Figure~\ref{f.tgraph}, with the former of the two predicted saddle points appearing as a yellow cross in each sketch.
+If we assume that, at $v=N$, Mina either always nominates 1, or always nominates $S$, then there are two saddle point predictions: ($\lambda s,s)$ with $s=1$, or $s = (1 + \lambda + \lambda^2)(2\lambda + 1)^{-1}(\lambda + 1)^{-1}$, corresponding to Mina's nominations of $1$ or $S$, in the latter case working with the game on a line graph of length 3.
+The $s=1$ point is the go-for-broke location, where each player bids it all.
+Five normal form contour plots for the $T$ graph appear in Figure~\ref{f.tgraph}, with the latter of the two predicted saddle points appearing as a yellow cross in each sketch.